simonceddy/pipe/readme.md

 # Pipe
 #### "Surf's Away"

+__Docs aren't finished yet!
+Hang ten!__
-Pipe is an implementation of the Pipeline Design Pattern that provides a few nifty features on top.
+Pipe is a simple implementation of the Pipeline Design Pattern.

 ## Installation
 Pipe can be installed with Composer (requires Composer, of course):